xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f7-container-fidelity/README.md

 ### C. Replay mode is enough to teach the pattern

+This demo is intentionally **replay-first**.

-A user should be able to understand this demo without running anything.
+A user should be able to understand the case without running anything.

 The replay artifacts should make visible that the baseline was already structurally compromised before deeper reasoning could become stable.

-### D. Live rerun remains optional but useful

-If the user wants to reproduce the same pattern with live generation or structured output calls, live mode can help.

-But the conceptual value of the demo must remain visible even without execution.
+### D. This MVP does not require live mode

+For this first release, replay mode is enough.

+The point of this demo is not notebook realism.
+The point is to make the **before / after structure shift** obvious and easy to inspect.

 ---

-## 2. Family route 🧭
+## 2. Family route

 ### Primary family